keeperdao/kips/KIP-23/KIP-23.md

 ## Proposal

-Empower Rook Labs to be able to make investments up to the greater of $5M or 5% of the treasury’s notional value every 360 days.
+Empower Rook Labs to be able to make investments up to the lesser of $5M or 5% of the treasury’s notional value every 360 days.

 ## Background